jundalisay/sp/content/en/research/hume/enquiry/s4b.md

 I do not know what that medium is.
 It is incumbent on those to produce it, who assert that it really exists, and is the origin of all our conclusions concerning matter of fact.

-30. This negative argument, in process of time, becomes convincing if many penetrating and able philosophers shall turn their enquiries this way and no one be ever able to discover any connecting proposition or intermediate step, which supports the understanding in this conclusion.
+<sup>30</sup> This negative argument, in process of time, becomes convincing if many penetrating and able philosophers shall turn their enquiries this way and no one be ever able to discover any connecting proposition or intermediate step, which supports the understanding in this conclusion.

-But this question is new.  every reader may not trust so far to his own penetration, as to conclude, because an argument escapes his enquiry, that therefore it does not really exist.
+But this question is new.

+Every reader may not trust so far to his own penetration, as to conclude, because an argument escapes his enquiry, that therefore it does not really exist.
 For this reason it may be requisite to venture upon a more difficult task; and enumerating all the branches of human knowledge, endeavour to show that none of them can afford such an argument.

 All reasonings may be divided into 2 kinds: